Usually, TP-LINK powerline adapters have three LED lights:

 It should be on all the time.
 If it is off, please change a socket to have a try.
 If still can’t power on, please arrange to exchange a new one.

 When it is in the pairing procedure or in power-save mode, the Power LED will flash.
 After the process is over, the Power LED will back to steady on.
+For homeplugAV2 like TL-PA8010P, TL-PA8030P it will be blinking every 15 seconds when power-saving mode is on.
 About how to pair them, please refer to the FAQ below:

 After you have successfully made the powerline connection, the Powerline LED will be on.
 And when there is data transfer, the LED will flash.
 It will be off when it is in Power-save mode.